koirah-tech/wetinhapin/README.md

 - **Email:** Resend · React Email
 - **Other:** Zod · TypeScript · Turborepo, and more...

+## Key Packages & Files

+- `packages/ui` – Shared UI components (see `ThemeToggle` for an example)
+- `packages/db-schema` – Supabase schema, seeds, and auth rules
+- `packages/eslint-config` and `packages/typescript-config` – Linting and TS
+  settings reused across apps
+- `turbo.json` – Defines the build pipeline and caching for the monorepo
+- Each app under `apps/` has its own README with specific features and setup

 ## 🔓 License

 This software is licensed under the **AGPL-3.0 License**.